libriscv/docs/docs/godot_docs/unboxed_arguments.md

 }
 ```

-Since the `Player` node is a [CharacterBody2D](https://docs.godotengine.org/en/stable/tutorials/physics/using_character_body_2d.html), we can use functions from it.
+Since the `Player` node is a [CharacterBody2D](https://docs.godotengine.org/en/stable/tutorials/physics/using_character_body_2d.html), we should prefer using that, since it gives us access to the most functionality.

-### Inputs
+### Godot can call Sandbox functions

-We can handle inputs with `_input` directly, which passes an Object of some kind of Input-derivative as the first argument:
+We can for example handle inputs with `_input` directly, which passes an Object of some kind of Input-derivative as the first argument:

 ```cpp
 extern "C" Variant _input(InputEvent event) {